 Health and Safety Code 11379.6 HS is the California statute that makes it a crime for a person to manufacture a controlled substance.
 This section applies to narcotics such as ecstasy, heroin, cocaine, and opiates.
-A violation is a felony that can carry up to 7 years in jail or prison.
+A violation is a felony punishable by up to 7 years in jail or prison.

 - operating a methamphetamine “meth lab”